kowi4/lpac_fibocom_wrapper_openwrt/README.md

 ## Disclaimer

 This wrapper is an experimental implementation created with significant AI assistance, as the author has limited experience with ash scripting.
+The following commands have been tested:
+- `lpac_wrapper profile list`
+- `lpac_wrapper chip info`
+- `lpac_wrapper profile download`
+- `lpac_wrapper notification process`

-Basic read-only commands (`lpac_wrapper profile list`, `lpac_wrapper chip info`) have been tested, but full functionality is not guaranteed.
+Full functionality is not guaranteed.
 Use at your own risk.

 The wrapper follows similar functionality to the Windows version available at:
 https://github.com/prusa-dev/lpac-fibocom-wrapper/tree/main